kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 ## Experimental Design

-Determining the relationship between force, mass, acceleration should be easy, *right*?
+Determining the relationship between force, mass, and acceleration should be easy, *right*?
 In an ideal situation, we simply need to tabulate the acceleration experienced by sets of masses after applying forces and look for a relationship. *Right?*

 It turns out, that in the real world, we rarely ever actually see "clear" examples of Newton's Laws in action.
 As we learned in the previous lab, there are unintentional forces acting on objects all the time — especially drag and friction.
 If you try to slide your book across the table, it will quickly come to rest after you stop applying a force to it.
 Prior to Newton's discovery of the first law of motion, [many natural philosophers](https://en.wikipedia.org/wiki/Inertia#Early_understanding_of_motion) thought that all objects naturally came to rest because they didn't have an understanding of friction — just the observation that objects seem to come to rest when you stopped pushing them.
 So now our problem is this: